adhocteam/ca-alert/README.md

 #### i.
 Performed usability tests with people

-FIX THIS
 Research documentation: Details of research plan, participant recruitment, conversation guide, findings, design decisions, and next steps.
-Process map (PDF): Flow diagram used to understand the process and potential paths a clinician or group might take through QPP.
+[Process map:](https://app.moqups.com/greg@adhocteam.us/l73eNlBLo3/view) Flow diagram used to understand the process and potential paths a resident or user might follow.
-User type (PDF): An archetype of a likely user, used to help define the focus of our work and particular pain points to focus on.
+[User type (PDF):](https://github.com/adhocteam/ca-alert/blob/master/design/user-type/user-types.pdf) An archetype of likely users, used to help define user stories.
-Usability testing prototype: Live prototype used to get feedback from medical professionals on our work thus far.
+[Usability testing prototype:](https://ca-alert-prototype.s3.amazonaws.com/index.html#/) Live prototype used to get feedback from California residents on our work thus far.
-Usability testing video (QPP FE reference material) (YouTube): Video showing some of the most compelling anecdotes from our usability research.
+Usability testing video (LINK): Video showing some of the most compelling anecdotes from our usability research.
 =======
 We completed two rounds of research during this project:
 - One round of qualitative individual interviews with the goal of discovering user needs at the beginning of the project to inform product and design decisions